 As well as these new features, brands can create, measure and optimise their ads themselves; therefore giving them full control over their budget and strategy.

 Currently, we don’t known when these features will be formally launched and available to the masses.
 TikTok has commented on this saying “ We will provide updates as we explore these important avenues for our community of users, creators and brands”… so, watch this space!

 As a new platform, creators are likely to show more interest in understanding the effectiveness of the new TikTok ads.
 Let’s look at the key strengths that we have seen so far in a Kantar and TikTok study.

 Ads on TikTok inspire users

-72% of respondents from the study agreed that ads on TikTok are perceived as inspiring.
+72% of respondents from the study perceive TikTok ads to be inspiring.